 Providing housing that is affordable to residents earning in the range of $25,000 to $50,000 a year is the primary goal of this project.

 The proposal includes 14 studios.
 Each of the three above ground floors contain four studios of identical size, and there are two garden-level accessible units.
 The scale of the building is comparable to that of the 3-family house that used to sit at that very location before it was torn down decades ago, and comparable to that of the surrounding triple deckers.

 Our goal is to rent all 14 units for $750 a month, including most utilities.
 Each resident will pay for their electrity.

 2 of the 14 units will be accessible.

-Rent increases will be no higher than the yearly change in Consumer Price Index (roughly zero to three percent yearly increases between 2007 and 2017).
+Rent increases will be no higher than the yearly change in Consumer Price Index.
 While we intend to remain the owner and manager of the project for years to come, we want the rental units to remain affordable in perpetuity.
 We will look for the best mechanism to assure that this is the case with all subsequent property owners and caretakers.

 The most resource efficient type of housing found in an urban area is car-free, multifamily dwellings with close proximity to amenities and quality public transportation.
 The address of 141 Westville St is one quarter mile from the Fields Corner Red line T stop and 50 yards from a bus stop with frequent buses on Geneva Ave.
 There will be no space for car parking on the premises.
 Adding off-street car parking would encourage more driving, further contribute to congestion and pollution in the city, greatly reduce the number of units that can be built on the lot and make them much more costly to build and rent.
 Only residents who do not own a car will be allowed to reside at this address.
 It will be an explicit and non-negotiable lease requirement.